Robust Humanoid Contact Planning with Learned Zero- and One-Step Capturability Prediction: Iterative Kino-Dynamic Optimization

 \section{Iterative Kino-Dynamic Optimization}

 In order to decide whether a capturing motion exists for the full robot model, we use the kino-dynamic optimization method described in \cite{Herzog-2016b}.
-The method decomposes the problem of optimizing dynamically-consistent whole-body motions and contact forces into 1) a dynamic optimization problem based on the centroidal dynamics \cite{OrinCentroidalMomentum} and 2) a kinematic optimization problem for the full-body motions.
+Given a sequence of collision-free contact poses, the method decomposes the problem of optimizing dynamically-consistent whole-body motions and contact forces into 1) a dynamic optimization problem based on the centroidal dynamics \cite{OrinCentroidalMomentum} and 2) a kinematic optimization problem for the full-body motions.
 The algorithm computes the solution of each problems iteratively until both parts reach consensus over the center of mass $\mathbf{r}$, linear $\mathbf{l}$ and angular momentum $\mathbf{k}$ trajectories, leading to a locally optimal solution of the original problem.

 In this work, we use the algorithm proposed in \cite{centroidal_dynopt_2} with fixed-time to efficiently compute a solution for the dynamic optimization problem.
 The centroidal dynamics expressed at the robot CoM is given by